alowet/distributionalRL/README.md

 │   ├── ├── neural_analysis
 │   ├── ├── behavior_analysis
 │   ├── ├── ann_decoding
+│   ├── ├── envs
 │   ├── ├── ...
 │   ├── data
 ```

+The necessary conda environment for running the code is available in `envs/environment.yml`.
+For `glm_analysis`, the `tf.yml` file environment can be used instead, though it requires a GPU.

 ## Organization

 The code is formatted as Jupyter notebooks.
 There are ten such notebooks, each located within the relevant subfolder.